pshevorska/website/content/_index.md

 following an M.A. in French Studies (2011) and a B.A. in Education (French & Russian, 2009) from the
 <a href="https://www.arizona.edu" target="_blank">University of Arizona</a>.

-Her research centers on 20th-21st-century translingual literature of French expression with a focus on migration, multilingualism, and self-writing.
+Her research centers on 20th-21st century translingual literature of French expression with a focus on migration, multilingualism, and self-writing.
-Her scholarship has been published in *The French Review*, *Interfrancophonies*, and *The Journal of Literary Multilingualism*.
-She recently contributed a chapter “L’espace dédalesque de Vassilis Alexakis: errance, (im)mobilité et fabulation dans *L’Enfant grec*” to an edited volume *Vassilis Alexakis: Chemins croisés* (2023) with Presses universitaires de Rennes.
+Her scholarship has been published in *The French Review*, *Interfrancophonies*, *The Journal of Literary Multilingualism*, and in an edited volume on Vassilis Alexakis (Presses Universitaires de Rennes).

-Liana is committed to pedagogy and mentoring.
-Over the past year, she taught Elementary (FREN101-102) and Intermediate (FREN111-112) courses.
-In addition to the language sequence, during the 2023-24 academic year, she will also co-teach a seminar “Perspectives in Arts as Culture: Ukrainian Arts and Language as Resistance” (Fall 2023) and teach “French Society in Music from the Roaring Twenties to Today” (Spring 2024).
+Her most recent contribution to the special issue of *Contemporary French and Francophone Studies: SITES* is titled "Through the Translingual Lens: Persian Calligraphy in Mana Neyestani’s *L’Araignée de Mashhad*."
+In this article, she analyzes the intersection of multilingualism and visual modality in a graphic narrative.

+Liana is committed to pedagogy and student mentoring.
+Over the last two years, in addition to teaching, she updated the curriculum across several lower-division courses in Wesleyan’s French language program.
+In Spring 2024, she taught a new advanced seminar entitled "French Society in Music from the Roaring Twenties to Today," which examines French 20th-21st century history through the lens of popular songs.
+Students analyzed the relationship between significant cultural events and social changes in France and the music of their era, as well as contemporary songs addressing themes like decolonization, gender, social justice, multilingualism, and immigration.
+Outside the Department of Romance Languages and Literatures, Liana co-taught an interdisciplinary seminar
+"Perspectives in Arts as Culture: Ukrainian Arts and Language as Resistance" (Fall 2023).
 Outside the classroom, she serves as House Advisor to the Maison Francophone.

 Prior to joining Wesleyan, Liana worked as Assistant Professor of French in the
 <a href="https://westpoint.edu/academics/academic-departments/foreign-languages" target="_blank">Department of Foreign Languages</a>
 at the
 <a href="https://westpoint.edu" target="_black">United States Military Academy at West Point</a>,
 where she taught a range of French courses, served as an academic advisor, and was the officer in charge of the French Forum.
-In her role as Elementary French I & II course director, she implemented a new textbook, designed new pedagogical materials and provided training and mentorship to junior instructors who taught 130 cadets across 8 sections.
 From 2015 to 2018, Liana served as a Visiting Instructor in Bryn Mawr College’s summer study abroad program (Institut d’Avignon), where she taught francophone literature, grammar, and creative writing.